 There is a diversity of housing options in Boston and expats can typically choose between large family homes, apartments and the brownstone rowhouses.

-Houses in Boston are mostly found in residential areas in the outer suburbs of the city.
+Detached or stand-alone houses in Boston are mostly found in residential areas in the outer suburbs of the city.
 There are many options, from large family homes to smaller units.
 Houses can be expensive in Boston, but they are popular with students who are looking for a house-share to bring down rent costs.
 Demand is therefore high for houses, so it can take some time to find the right home, particularly before the start of the academic year.